Hotel Marcel: Partial demolition

-The furniture manufacturer IKEA purchased the site in 2003, soon after announcing plans to build an adjacent store and demolish a 64000 sqft section of the building for 150 parking spaces.
+The furniture manufacturer IKEA purchased the site in 2003, soon after announcing plans to build an adjacent store and demolish a 64000 sqft section of the building to replace it with 150 parking spaces.
 The plan was criticized by the Long Wharf Advocacy Group, a local coalition that sought to pursue alternatives for the site that better preserved the structure.
 The Connecticut chapter of the American Institute of Architects criticized the plan as well.

-Despite community criticism, IKEA demolished most of the low-rise portion of the structure in April 2003 for construction of a parking lot, saving only the portion below the suspended offices; the demolition was criticized for disrupting the intended asymmetrical visual balance of the structure.
+Despite community criticism, IKEA demolished most of the low-rise portion of the structure in April 2003 for construction of a parking lot, sparing only the portion below the suspended offices; the demolition was criticized for disrupting the intended asymmetrical visual balance of the structure.
 IKEA's store on the site opened in July 2004; the company used the building and its sign to hang massive billboard-like advertisements on the structures, facing the interstate.